satra124/emco-base-test/docs/design/Logical_Clouds.md

 Logical Clouds have to exist before the instantiation of apps / Deployment Intent Groups can take place (as mentioned above).

-Let's take a look at the examples bundled with EMCO, which can be seen in `main/src/tools/emcoctl/examples/`.
-There are two Logical Cloud related folders there:
-* `l1`, containing `emcoctl` yaml files that deploy a sample 2-cluster Standard Logical Cloud.
-  * `l0`, containing `emcoctl` yaml files that deploy a sample 2-cluster Admin Logical Cloud.

-For consistency, both folders contain 3 identically-named files (but they are not the same):
-* `1-logical-cloud-prerequisites.yaml`, defines all Logical Cloud related resources that need to be created on a clean deployment
-* `2-logical-cloud-instantiate.yaml`, defines a single operation, **instantiate**, for the Logical Cloud
-* `values.yaml`, templates the variables to be used in the yaml files above.

-Additionally, it's important to be aware that `emcoctl` also requires an EMCO configuration file, such as the example `emco-cfg.yaml` in the same directory as the `l0` and `l1` folders.
-This file should be modified according to your environment.
+Please see the `examples/` folder for the examples and additional documentation.

+### Standard Logical Clouds

+Let's take a look at some example yaml files for Standard Logical Clouds.
+These examples are going to follow the examples in the `examples/single-cluster/` folder.
+Please check the instructions in that folder for how to generate Standard logical cloud yamls.

 These instructions assume the `emcoctl` command has been loaded to the `$PATH`.

-### Standard Logical Clouds

 #### Create

-To deploy one Standard Logical Cloud with two clusters according to the example files above, execute the following (from within `src/tools/emcoctl/examples/l1`):
+To deploy one Standard Logical Cloud with two clusters according to the directory above, execute the following:

 ```
-emcoctl --config ../emco-cfg.yaml -v values.yaml -f 1-logical-cloud-prerequisites.yaml apply
+emcoctl --config ../emco-cfg.yaml -v values.yaml -f prerequisites.yaml apply
-emcoctl --config ../emco-cfg.yaml -v values.yaml -f 2-logical-cloud-instantiate.yaml apply
+emcoctl --config ../emco-cfg.yaml -v values.yaml -f instantiate-lc.yaml apply
 ```

 #### Delete